U.S. Bank retail credit application

 I studied hundreds of pages of business and validation rules on the legacy platform to understand the product, partner, and entry point variations.
 I also designed a logical framework of content mapping, working closely with the system architect.

-Since the project's inception, I have created and managed over 50 wireframes for 80+ features, which include functional, interaction, and accessibility rules.
-I support four development teams on delivery.
+Since the project's inception, I have created and managed over 80 features' worth of wireframes, which include functional, interaction, and accessibility rules.
+I support four development teams, seeing the design through to production.

-For the UI, I started by assembling a set of patterns derived from the bank's design system (Shield).
-The challenge was to leverage Shield, but also consider how well Shield plays with the variations of many different brands, with the aim of blending as seamlessly as possible.
+For the UI, I started by assembling a set of patterns derived from the bank's design system.
+The challenge was to leverage this system yet also consider how well the components play with the variations of many different brands.
+The aim was to blend invisibly with the partner brands.

 I surveyed some of our partners to understand what might work well for everyone.

 In addition to partner customization, I considered accessibility.
-Shield form elements contain floating labels, which have been debated in the accessibility space due to the movement of labels and smaller label text on focus.
+The bank's design system's form elements contain floating labels, which have been debated in the accessibility space due to the movement of labels and smaller label text on focus.

-Floating labels are also a distinct style, and I sensed that the pattern might be too outside of the box for the partners.
-I proposed going with a more timeless box style for inputs and dropdowns, and stakeholders weighed in that this was best for the partners.
+Floating labels are also a pretty distinct style, and I sensed that the pattern might be too outside of the box for at least a subset of the partners.
+I proposed going with a more timeless box style for inputs and dropdowns, and stakeholders weighed in and agreed.

 The instant credit line (to be used immediately in a retail location) makes up the MVP release.
 View the REI instant credit prototype in InVision .